 In Viet Nam, I have been interviewed and/or quoted by the following media outlets: VTV1, 2, 4, 6, HTV, Thanh Nien, Tien Phong, Tuoi Tre, VietnamNet, Giao Duc Viet Nam, Lao Dong, Soha.vn, Saigon Times Online, Vietnam Economic Times, CPV, Vietcetera, VNExpress International, the Voice of Vietnam, Zing, among others.

 - Keys to Successful Non-Commission-Based Recruitment in Vietnam, NAFSA: Association of International Educators annual conference, 2 June 2017, Los Angeles, CA. Chair and panelist.

-- Riding the Wave: Student Recruitment in Vietnam, a free, unofficial pre-NAFSA annual conference workshop, 29 May 2017, Los Angeles, CA. (Hosted by Cal State Los Angeles and Cal State Long Beach, and sponsored by Study in the USA.)
+- Riding the Wave: Student Recruitment in Vietnam, a free, unofficial pre-NAFSA annual conference seminar, 29 May 2017, Los Angeles, CA. (Hosted by Cal State Los Angeles and Cal State Long Beach, and sponsored by Study in the USA.)

 - Introducing the Elephant in the Room: US Nationalism, Annual Conference of the Association of International Education Administrators (AIEA), February 2017, Washington, D.C.
 Chair and panelist.